The Dark Side of Gravity: Space/Time Permutation and Isotropy

+But of course, both ways are only promising provided there is a simple method to later combine all the elementary gravitational fields obtained in various privileged frames into a total single one to be injected in the equations of freefall for instance.
+Fortunately such a combination is natural and easy in DG as we shall later show and this motivates our willing to demonstrate that we need nothing else but the isotropic form of the metric to solve our equations and eventually successfully pass all observational tests of gravity.

-\item The procedure can efficiently reduce the number of degrees of freedom of $\tilde {g}_{\mu \nu }$ and ${g}_{\mu \nu }$ which is much a stronger constraint than in GR.
+If it is derived from fundamental principles, may be our simple isotropic metric form can be exploited to efficiently a priori reduce the number of degrees of freedom of $g_{\mu \nu }$ and $\tilde {g}_{\mu \nu }$ thus the number of equations which is much a stronger constraint than in GR.
 Indeed, in some cases the off diagonal elements will not be varied at all (frozen to zero before varying the action) and the other elements will not be varied independently. \footnote{Arguments against the freezing of fields elements before varying the actions have been given by D.Deser and J.Franklin in Ref.~\refcite{Des} It is argued that in electromagnetism, isotropy a priori imposes that the magnetic field vanishes, however using this to freeze the magnetic field degrees of freedom before varying the action, one looses a fundamental equation which is the electromagnetism equivalent of the Birkhoff theorem: the vanishing of fields time derivatives in a spherically symmetric context.
 However this argument is only tenable provided there is no fundamental monopole in nature, since in presence of a monopole, B does not vanish and thus there is no reason to freeze it.
 But the inexistence of the monopole is certainly an a priori dangerous assumption so far.
 Moreover, our freezing of degrees of freedom does not follow from isometry requirements here as we have stressed.
 Ref.~\refcite{Des} also reminds us that freezing the off diagonal terms a priori in GR, one looses a fundamental equation from which the Birkhoff theorem is derived.
-But there is a priori no fundamental reason for the Birkhoff theorem to remain valid in DG (no need to protect this theory against radiation of scalar modes by an isotropically breathing source for instance).} \end{itemize} With the cartesian isotropic form condition for both forms
+But there is a priori no fundamental reason for the Birkhoff theorem to remain valid in DG (no need to protect this theory against radiation of scalar modes by an isotropically breathing source for instance).}